jilduhaylongsod/Hemophilia_B-F9-Bioinformatics/README.md

 - The RefSeq Curated track was used to view the F9 gene and its annotated regions.

 **b.
 Were ClinVar-related variant marks visible within or near your gene?**
 - Yes.
-Several ClinVar-related variant marks were visible within the displayed F9 gene region.
+Several ClinVar variant marks can be seen within or near the F9 gene region

 **c.
 Were some regions more conserved than others?**
 - Yes.
 Some regions show higher conservation peaks, while other regions have lower or little conservation.